zhangshuibai/CDLM/README.md

 # CDLM: Corrective Diffusion Language Models

-A research framework for studying and improving **self-revision in diffusion language models**, with a focus on **error localization, confidence-based remasking, and corrective training**.
+A research framework for studying and improving **self-revision in masked diffusion language models**, with a focus on **error localization, confidence-based refinement, and corrective training**.

-The codebase supports controlled code corruption and iterative refinement, enabling systematic evaluation of why standard diffusion LMs fail to correct minimal code errors (e.g., one-token bugs) on benchmarks such as HumanEval.
+The codebase supports controlled code corruption and iterative refinement, enabling systematic evaluation of how well masked diffusion language models can localize and correct errors through self-revision mechanisms.

 ## Features

 - Iterative code generation and **self-revision** with diffusion language models
-- Controlled semantic corruption (single-token and structured bugs)
+- Controlled token-level corruption
 - Analysis of **confidence–correctness misalignment** in remasking
-- Corrective diffusion training with supervision on corrupted-but-visible tokens
+- Corrective training with supervision on corrupted-but-visible tokens
-- Evaluation on HumanEval and revision-focused benchmarks
+- Supports revision datasets: HumanEval, HumanEval+, MBPP, MBPP+

 ## Quick Start